Japicasa/Jedicut_over_USB_ESP8266/README.md

-***Make sure you have in the same folder as Jedicut commport.ini https://github.com/jedicut/jedicut-devices-extensions/blob/master/USBSerial/comport.ini or USBSerial.dll wil not know which com posrt to use***
+***Make sure you have in the same folder as Jedicut commport.ini https://github.com/jedicut/jedicut-devices-extensions/blob/master/USBSerial/comport.ini or USBSerial.dll will not know which com port to use***

 Jedicut/Tools/Comunication:
 First Select "USBSerial.dll" as 'Comunication Mode'.